『The Daily Devotional by Vince Miller』のカバーアート

 Welcome to The Daily, where we study the Bible verse by verse, chapter by chapter, every day.

-Today’s shout-out goes to Terry White from Dodge City, KS.
-Thank you for partnering with us through Project23.
-You’re helping others find rest in Christ and strength in His Word.
+Today's shout-out goes to Joel Walls from Maben, MS. Thank you for your partnership with us through Project23.
+Your commitment is making disciples who are rooted in truth.
 This one’s for you.

 ASK THIS: